 In this page you can find application notes on interesting room acoustics problems, where ODEON is used to provide reliable estimations.
 The application notes serve as guides for similar projects.

-This is a guide how to measure the room acoustical parameters specially developed for open plan offices according to the international standard ISO 3382-3:2012 Acoustics – Measurement of room acoustic parameters – Part 3: Open plan offices
+This is a guide on how to measure the room acoustical parameters especially developed for open plan offices according to the international standard ISO 3382-3:2012 Acoustics – Measurement of room acoustic parameters – Part 3: Open plan offices

 Measurements with a Smart Phone, by C.L.
 Christensen and G. Koutsouris

 This application note shows how to obtain “snap-shot” impulse response measurements for further analysis on a PC using a highly portable measurement equipment.
 When visiting a site, while taking a few snap-shots for documentation using the camera in the Smart phone, why not make a few acoustic snap-shots of the room at the same time?

 This is a guide on how to calculate the ambient noise level in a space where the noise source is speech from a large number of people gathered and talking to each other in small groups.
 The field of application includes eating facilities like canteens, bars, and restaurants.
 Noise at receptions and similar social gatherings where people are standing may also be simulated.
 The method is not applicable to small spaces, i.e. a minimum of around 50 people is required for this method.